Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 What happens now?
 Why are you being punished for fulfilling an order?
 How far do you need to go to optimize the customer experience?

-First, I’ll explain what you need to do once a chargeback has been filed.
-Then, I’ll show how you can prevent this from happening again in the future.
+First, we’ll explain what you need to do once a chargeback has been filed.
+Then, we’ll show how you can prevent this from happening again in the future.
 At the very least, you’ll be able to minimize your chargeback rates moving forward.

 Here’s what you need to know.